IamShika/DiscordDeleteMessageSelfBot/README.md

     "active": true , << Just for !botpause and !botresume command.
 Default is true. just leave it be, if set to false, Your bot will need to !botresume every start.
     "ignore_self": false, << Make it ignore your message if you set it to true.
     "scan_on_startup": true << Recommended to be turned on. cuz it'll scan the past message when startup.
+    "Fuzz_threshold" : 75 << this is ratio that check if someone tries to bypass the scam_keywords like example, if someone types "Steam GiftA activation" it will get deleted based on the ratio. defalut is 75.
   }